A macho looking SUV that is powerful, but be prepared for higher gasoline and maintenance bills!

 August 2013 - Left brake light does not work anymore.

-We initially wanted the new model Pajero, however due to the scandals hounding Mitsubishi at that time, we scouted for bigger SUVs like the Ford Expedition and the Chevrolet Tahoe.
+At first we wanted the new model Pajero, however due to the scandals hounding Mitsubishi at that time, we looked at other SUVs like the Ford Expedition and the Chevrolet Tahoe.
 Also, we had a relative who was a top executive in the distributor of Chrysler and Dodge at that time, so we ended up with this!

 This is a very rare SUV in this country.
 In fact, our Durango is the only one with a “fire red” color in this country.
 We bought this brand new back in March of 2004.
 Our relatives back then were the official distributor of the Chrysler brand here in the Philippines.
 Its name is Transfarm Motors.
 Today that company only brings in Chinese car brands.
 Chrysler is now distributed by CATS Philippines today.
 But their service center in Mandaluyong is still owned by Transfarm, and that is why when the car gets its PMS or needs to be repaired, we get the best service!